-However, none of the papers included a discussion of the case selection process.
+The review conducted for the first version of this paper demonstrated that, none of the papers found in 2012 included a discussion of the case selection process.
 What were the criteria to choose this case?
 What is unique about it?
 They do not discuss whether the case offers the type of variation required by the research problem; for instance, a policy outcome (the dependent variable) not predicted by theory.
 It is argued that a systematic selection of cases has to be informed by a strong conceptual and theoretical foundation, which has been found lacking in many cases (George et al. 2005).
 In a few instances that were not case studies, authors clearly specified other research strategies, including: content analysis (1), grounded theory study (1), legal analysis (1), compliance study (1), chronological narrative approach (1), and review of the literature (3).
+The EQUINET project took steps to address this weakness, and, for example, Barnes et al. (2014), working on African participation and partnership in performance based financing, clearly set out a rationale for the use of case studies as part of their approach to the material.
+They further set out why each of the selected cases was selected.
+(Barnes et al, 2014)